History of crossbows: Later history

 During the Song dynasty, the government attempted to restrict the spread of military crossbows and sought ways to keep armour and crossbows out of private homes.
 Despite the ban on certain types of crossbows, the weapon experienced an upsurge in civilian usage as both a hunting weapon and pastime.
 The "romantic young people from rich families, and others who had nothing particular to do" formed crossbow shooting clubs as a way to pass time.

+The Yuan dynasty employed specialist siege units called the "Artillery Army" or "Crossbow Army" as well as indigenous troops who used crossbow bolts tipped with poison.
+Guard units also employed crossbows.

 During the late Ming dynasty, no crossbows were mentioned to have been produced in the three-year period from 1619 to 1622.
 With 21,188,366 taels, the Ming manufactured 25,134 cannons, 8,252 small guns, 6,425 muskets, 4,090 culverins, 98,547 polearms and swords, 26,214 great "horse decapitator" swords, 42,800 bows, 1,000 great axes, 2,284,000 arrows, 180,000 fire arrows, 64,000 bow strings, and hundreds of transport carts.

 Military crossbows were armed by treading, or basically placing the feet on the bow stave and drawing it using one's arms and back muscles.
 During the Song dynasty, stirrups were added for ease of drawing and to mitigate damage to the bow.
 Alternatively the bow could also be drawn by a belt claw attached to the waist, but this was done lying down, as was the case for all large crossbows.
 Winch-drawing was used for the large mounted crossbows as seen below, but evidence for its use in Chinese hand-crossbows is scant.

 Advantages and disadvantages

-The crossbow allowed archers to shoot bows of greater strength and more accurately as well due to its greater stability, but at the cost of speed.
+The creation of the crossbow allowed archers to use bows of greater strength, accuracy, and stability, but at the cost of shooting fewer arrows.

-In 169 BC, Chao Cuo observed that by using the crossbow, it was possible to overcome the Xiongnu:
+In 169 BC, Chao Cuo observed that with the crossbow, it was possible to overcome the Xiongnu:

 The Wujing Zongyao states that the crossbow used en masse was the most effective weapon against northern nomadic cavalry charges.
 Even if they failed, the quarrels were too short to be used as regular arrows so they couldn't be used again by nomadic archers after the battle.
-The crossbow's role as an anti-cavalry weapon was later reaffirmed in Medieval Europe when Thomas the Archdeacon recommended them as the optimal weapon against the Mongols.
-Elite crossbowmen were used to pick off targets as was the case when the Liao Dynasty general Xiao Talin was picked off by a Song crossbowman at the Battle of Shanzhou in 1004.
+The crossbow's role as an anti-cavalry weapon was later reaffirmed in medieval Europe when Thomas the Archdeacon recommended them as the optimal weapon against the Mongols.
+Elite crossbowmen were used to pick off targets as was the case when the Liao dynasty general Xiao Talin was picked off by a Song crossbowman at the Battle of Shanzhou in 1004 AD.